 Starr Yelland was born in Mason City, Iowa, and graduated from the University of Iowa in 1937 with a degree in journalism.
 Some of his closest associates might argue that Starr Yelland was a prominent member of Denver’s sports media before his time.
 They point out that if he were in his prime today, he would be right at home in the high-priced ratings game of modern television.
 His qualities would make him a sure thing for national exposure in what has become Denver’s major-league world of sports.

-Yelland's time in Denver was interrupted by service in the Navy during World War II when he participated in the battle of Iwo Jima.
-Yelland became a giant to his associates and friends during a period of tragedy when he lost his son, Starr, in an accident.
-"He never missed a day at his son's bedside," said Steve Kady, an associate of Yelland's for years at KMGH, Channel 7.
-Yelland met his wife Pat while on a trip to Scotland with the Denver Press Club.
-You guessed it, he was there to play golf.
+Yelland’s time in Denver was interrupted by service in the Navy during World War II when he participated in the battle of Iwo Jima.
+He became a giant to his associates and friends during a period of tragedy when he lost his son, Starr, in an accident.
+“He never missed a day at his son’s bedside,” said Steve Kady, an associate of Yelland’s for years at KMGH, Channel 7.